-If you do not advance fund actuarially determined required contributions of OPEB benefits, a liability will be reported on the county's accrual based financial statements.
+If you do not advance fund actuarially determined required contributions of OPEB benefits, a liability will be reported on the local government's accrual-based financial statements.
 For those who stay with the pay-as-you-go approach, the OPEB liability could eventually cause a deficit balance in Net Assets, which could affect bond credit ratings and the cost of borrowing.